kubeshop/testkube/docs/development.md

 make run-api-telepresence
 ```

-and create/run test scripts pointed to in-cluster executors.
+and create/run tests pointed to in-cluster executors.